 RIP to Ed Farmer, who had a long career as a MLB career and an even longer career as a radio broadcaster for the White Sox.
-He died on Wednesday night, April 1, from complications of a previous illness.
+He died on Wednesday night, April 1, from idiopathic cardiomyopathy, per his family, though he had been suffering from kidney problems for several years.
+(See comments from his sister at the bottom of this page.)
 He was 70 years old.
 According to the White Sox, he broadcasted one spring training game for the White Sox in 2020 before returning to his home in Calabasas, Calif., for health reasons.
 Farmer played for the Cleveland Indians (1971-73), Detroit Tigers (1973), Philadelphia Phillies (1974, 1982-83), Baltimore Orioles (1977), Milwaukee Brewers (1978), Texas Rangers (1979), Chicago White Sox (1979-1981) and Oakland A’s (1983).

 “Ed Farmer was the radio voice of the Chicago White Sox for three decades, and he called no-hitters, perfect games and of course, a World Series championship,” White Sox chairman Jerry Reinsdorf said in a statement.
 “His experience as a Major League All-Star pitcher, his wry sense of clubhouse humor, his love of baseball and his passion for the White Sox combined to make White Sox radio broadcasts the sound of summer for millions of fans.
 Ed grew up a Sox fan on the South Side of Chicago, and his allegiance showed every single night on the radio as he welcomed his ‘friends’ to the broadcast.
 I am truly devastated by the loss of my friend.”